IBM/aspera-sdk-js/docs/DEVELOPMENT.md

-# IBM Aspera for desktop TypeScript SDK
+# IBM Aspera for Browser TypeScript SDK

-Enables web applications to utilize Aspera file-transfer capabilities using the IBM Aspera for desktop application.
+Enables web applications to utilize Aspera file-transfer capabilities using the IBM Aspera for browsers.

 ## Development